FactomProject/FactomCode/factomexplorer/bundle/data/home.md

 # Home

-Welcome to the Factom Demo Client!
+Welcome to the Factom Block Explorer!